 I was recently shocked when a well-respected colleague generously responded to a call for pro bono work – only to find the position had been filled the very day it was posted!

 Even if you are comfortable with tapping into a new/emerging talent pool, you certainly shouldn’t snap up the first candidate that comes along.
 As you should do with any supplier or potential volunteer, make an effort to evaluate multiple candidates.
-Your executive director’s wife who is handy with a video camera or board member’s son who plays around with web design may not have the business experience, professionalism or tools to deliver what you need.
+Your executive director’s wife, who is handy with a video camera, or a board member’s son who plays around with web design, may not have the business experience, professionalism or tools to deliver what you need.

 Create a meaningful experience